Modern features for Blood mappers

 • 1: enable

 2. .MAP There is few cool updates for trigger flags available.
-Previously, "DudeLockout" has no effect when used in conjunction with "Proximity" or "Touch" flags, but now it does.
+Previously, DudeLockout flag has no effect when used in conjunction with Proximity or Touch flags, but now it does.
 If sprite is not a dude, you can define proximity radius through sprite's clipdist property.
 Aside from this, "Touch" flag is working for almost every type of sprite and for walls.
-The name explains itself: sprite or wall with this flag checked triggers something when player or enemy (in case if no DudeLockout checked) touching it.
+Sprite or wall with this flag checked gets triggered when player or enemy touching it.

 • Example 1: [x]going on, [x]going off, waitTime = 0 - will send cmd only once, because waiTime is zero.